-Healthy Lakes includes 5 simple and inexpensive best practices that improve habitat and water quality on your lakeshore property.
+Healthy Lakes & Rivers includes 5 simple and inexpensive best practices that improve habitat and water quality on your shoreland property.

-We encourage do-it-yourselfers to use these practices but have also created a Wisconsin Department of Natural Resources (DNR) Healthy Lakes grant for funding assistance.
-Local partners like qualified lake associations, lake districts, and counties may apply for Healthy Lakes funding on behalf of lakeshore property owners, or they may choose to integrate the Healthy Lakes initiative into their lake management, comprehensive planning, and shoreland zoning ordinance efforts.
+We encourage do-it-yourselfers to use these practices but have also created a Wisconsin Department of Natural Resources (DNR) Healthy Lakes & Rivers grant for funding assistance.
+Local partners like qualified lake and river organizations and counties may apply for Healthy Lakes & Rivers funding on behalf of shoreland property owners, or they may choose to integrate the Healthy Lakes & Rivers initiative into their lake or river management, comprehensive planning, and shoreland zoning ordinance efforts.

 Interested in grant funding?
-Partner with an eligible grant applicant like a local unit of government or qualified lake association for funding.
+Partner with an eligible grant applicant like a local unit of government or qualified lake or river organization for funding.

-To protect and improve the health of our lakes by increasing lakeshore property owner participation in habitat restoration and runoff and erosion control projects.
+To protect and restore the health of our lakes and rivers by increasing property owner participation in habitat restoration and runoff and erosion control projects.

 Our Team & Partners

 Collaboration and participation were key in this team effort to create Wisconsin’s Healthy Lakes & Rivers Action Plan and our statewide initiative.
 We would like to thank the staff, agency, business, and citizen partners, including Advanced Lake Leaders, who provided feedback for our team and the many partners who completed a customer survey and provided valuable comments during the public review of proposed Department of Natural Resources guidance.

 We would like to express our gratitude to the following contributors and information sources:

 We appreciate your continued feedback, please contact us if you have comments or questions.